cirpote/AgriColMap/README.md

 ### Citing ###

-Please cite the [following paper](https://arxiv.org/abs/1810.00457) when using maplab or ROVIOLI for your research:
+Please cite the [following paper](https://arxiv.org/abs/1810.00457) when using AgriColMap for your research:

 ```bibtex
 @article{pknnp_arxiv2018,